huntercfreeman/HunterFreeman.About/README.md

 - I avoid excess caffeine.
 I enjoy my fair share of caffeine, but I make sure it doesn't mess with my sleep.
 Sleep is extremely important to me.
 I plan how I will find time to sleep, and preferably I lay in the bed 8 to 9 hours from when I'm going to wake up.
 - Exercise has a massive impact on my ability to focus.
 I tend to go for a 1 hour walk every day.
 I sometimes want to do more, but just be wary of consistency.
 Don't "weekend warrior" it, then spend a week doing nothing.
 - I have never drank alcohol, and I never smoked marijuana or anything nicotine related.
 Furthermore, I never intend to consume them in the future.
 I am sharing this info in order to more clearly show who I am.
 Because, the Clips section of this repo showcases a lot of "drug" related videos.
 My feelings about this topic is more nuanced than what might be presumed by someone who glances at this repository.
 If I ever find time to write about it maybe I will, but this is at the least a brief clarification for now.
 - In the "Background Information" section I said that I: "dropped out of college, live with my parents, and am unemployed".
-Please do NOT follow my path.
 When I hear a song brag about dropping out of college I cringe immensely.
 I mentioned those things because it paints a picture of who I am.
 Do NOT follow in my footsteps.

 ---